ONLINE HELP

 WINDEV Mobile This constant is not available.

-Remark: The change of unit (from KB to MB for example) is performed for each multiple of 1024.
+Note: The unit change (e.g. from KB to MB) is performed for each multiple of 1024..
 Therefore, the mask may display 1003 KB.

 maskScientificNumeric input mask for scientific notation.